Irenezs/Notes/Non-Work/Character Sheet.md

 - Age 42
 - Size: Medium; 5'9", 120lb
 - Speed: 30
-- initial wealth: 5d4 x 10 g
+- initial wealth: 5d4 x 10 gp
 - Darkvision: dim light 60 feet, darkness as dim, cannot discern colour in darkness
 - Advantage on saving throws for being charmed, and cannot be magiced to sleep
 - gain proficiency in two skills of your choice